apple/swift-openapi-generator/README.md

 | ----------------------------------: | :---      | :---  | :-     | :--    | :-----  | :------  |
 | Generator plugin and CLI            | ✅ 10.15+ | ✅    | ✖️      | ✖️      | ✖️       | ✖️        |
 | Generated code and runtime library  | ✅ 10.15+ | ✅    | ✅ 13+ | ✅ 13+ | ✅ 6+   | ✅ 1+    |

-> [!NOTE]
-> When using Visual Studio Code or other editors that rely on [SourceKit-LSP](https://github.com/swiftlang/sourcekit-lsp), the editor may not correctly recognize generated code within the same module.
-As a workaround, consider creating a separate target for code generation and then importing it into your main module.
-For more details, see the discussion in [swiftlang/sourcekit-lsp#665](https://github.com/swiftlang/sourcekit-lsp/issues/665#issuecomment-2093169169).

 ## Documentation and example projects